10 Tips to Overcome Perfectionism

 The overwhelming fear of failure can prevent you from taking the next step.
 You can even get “paralysis by analysis” in which you analyze things so much you feel paralyzed.
 Rather than getting ahead of yourself by focusing on the end goal, break it down into small, doable steps.
 Then, approach each step as an experiment.
 If something doesn’t work, then change it.
 Permit yourself to get started, no matter what that looks like.
 Celebrate all progress, including mistakes!
 And remember that you’re worthy by being YOU, not based on what you accomplish.

-Now you see how destructive perfectionism can be and that there are solutions to overcoming it.
-There is hope!
-You can learn how to stop being a perfectionist.
-Don’t let old B.S.
-(Belief Systems) prevent you from fully being yourself, connecting with others, and enjoying your life.
+Now you see how destructive perfectionism can be and that there are tips and methods, like PSYCH-K, that can help you break free from perfectionism.
+Don’t let old b.s. (belief systems) prevent you from fully being yourself, connecting with others, and enjoying your life.